 Ducks are one of my favorite photography subjects.
 Hooded Mergansers are one of my favorite ducks.
 So I was excited to find several of these interesting ducks on New Years Day for a Hooded Merganser photo shoot.
-Below are several shots from that rare Seattle area winter sunny day.
+This post features several shots from that rare Seattle area winter sunny day.

 These shy little ducks with great hairdos can be a challenge to photograph.
 If they see or hear you coming they swim away in a hurry, and worse, if you startle them they may fly away.
 (I try not to startle birds when I’m photographing them as I don’t want to negatively affect their behavior.)
 This means sneaking up slowly and quietly and trying to use some of the foliage around the lake or pond for cover.